Here is a presentation of some of us that are co-creating the retreats, courses and give treatments.

 I feel the whole life is included in the practices and find it impossible to put yoga into any box or attach it to any person or just a few branches of the "tree".
 For me the whole of these methods and insights inspires.

 Since 2012 I have went through deep changes in all areas of my life, and various experiences lead me into a change of direction.
 I moved from the city to live in nature, slow down the pace of my life, and allow a new approach to the various methods I had practiced so far.
-Since then I have spent a lot of time in Bali, and together with the yoga added studies like craniosacral therapy, healing therapies as well as educations in the medicine wheel based on the ancient Peruvian healing traditions, guided by Marie J. Ytterman.
+Since then I have spent a lot of time in Bali, and together with the yoga added studies like craniosacral therapy, therapies as well as educations in the medicine wheel based on the ancient Peruvian traditions, guided by Marie J. Ytterman.

 I also enjoy living a more free and creative lifestyle, with music, painting, dance, as well as writing that has always been a important part of my life.